ajejey/use-db-state-hook/README.md

 export default App;
 ```

 In this example, `useDbState` is used to create a state variable `myValue` with a setter `setMyValue`.
 The initial value of `myValue` is an empty string.
 The state is persisted in IndexedDB, so it will be preserved across page reloads.
+The useDbKeyRemover hook is used to remove the key `myValue` from the IndexedDB object store when the component unmounts.

 ## API

+### useDbState

 `useDbState` takes four arguments: